 - Dental Implants Cost

 A dental implant is composed of a titanium post that is anchored to the jawbone in the area of the missing tooth.
-Once the implant is placed, it should fuse to the bone, mimicking the function of a natural tooth root.
-When the implant has secured itself to the jawbone, a custom-made dental crown is affixed to the top of the post.
-Since the implant and crown are created to provide the most comfortable and stable fit possible, along with a natural-looking appearance and feel, the artificial tooth should be virtually indistinguishable from your natural teeth.
+Once the implant is placed, it should fuse to the bone, replicating the function of a natural tooth root.
+When the implant has secured itself to the jawbone, a custom-made dental implant crown is attached to the top of the post.
+The implant and implant crown are created to provide the most comfortable and stable fit with a natural-looking appearance and feel.
+It should be virtually indistinguishable from your natural teeth.

 Dental implants offer a broad range of benefits for individuals who have a single missing tooth or multiple missing teeth.
 The potential advantages of this procedure include: